spatie/laravel-fractal/README.md

 ]);
 ```

-You can also set the status code and the headers useing a callback:
+You can also set the status code and the headers using a callback:

 ```php
 return fractal($books, new BookTransformer())->respond(function(Reponse $response) {